confluentinc/workshop-tableflow-databricks/README.md

 - **[Git](https://git-scm.com/downloads)** installed

 ### Additional Setup Required

+Instructions for these steps appear further into the workshop:

 - **Databricks service principal** with appropriate permissions
 - **AWS Bedrock access** enabled for Claude models in your chosen region